biharygergo/card-estimator/src/cli/data/20241009_commonly-misused-terms-planning-poker copy.md

 **Scrum Poker** is simply another name for Planning Poker, often used when teams want to emphasize the technique's connection to the **Scrum** framework.
 In Scrum, estimating the size of backlog items is a key part of the sprint planning process.
 And since Planning Poker is one of the most popular methods for doing that, the name **Scrum Poker** came into use.

 Need help running a Scrum planning session?
-We’ve got you covered with our [guide of the top tools for SCRUM Masters](https://planningpoker.live/knowledge-base/essential-scrum-master-tools).
+We've got you covered with our [guide of the top tools for SCRUM Masters](https://planningpoker.live/knowledge-base/essential-scrum-master-tools).

 <div class="separator"></div>

 ## **4. Agile Poker**

 Much like Scrum Poker, **Agile Poker** is just a variation in name.
 Teams outside of Scrum, following broader agile methodologies, often use this term.
-Whether you’re following Kanban, Lean, or XP, **Agile Poker** fits right in.
-The process is still the same: gather the team, estimate tasks, and have a bit of fun while doing it.
+Whether you're following Kanban, Lean, or XP, **Agile Poker** fits right in.
+Check out our [comparison of different estimation techniques](/knowledge-base/comparing-agile-estimation-techniques) to learn more about how these methodologies approach estimation.

 <div class="separator"></div>